poetix/aoc2024/README.md

 \text{If } A = \begin{bmatrix} x_1 & nx_1 \\ y_1 & ny_1 \end{bmatrix}, \text{ then } \det(A) = (x_1 . n . y_1) - (n . x_1 . y_1) = 0.
 ```

-In the case that the determinant is always non-zero (as it was for my puzzle input), we just apply Cramer's Rule:
+In the case that the determinant is always non-zero (as it was for my puzzle input), we just apply Cramer's Rule every time:

 ```math
 n = \frac{\det(A_n)}{\det(A)}, \quad m = \frac{\det(A_m)}{\det(A)},